MN — MN 2026 Guide

 + Minnesota has strong union representation through the UA/IW, typically meaning higher wages and comprehensive benefits packages.

-+ Welder apprentices in Minnesota graduate with zero student debt — all training is paid, and many programs include benefits from day one.
++ Welder apprentices in Minnesota graduate with no formal college debt (apprentices may still carry tool/equipment costs and program fees) — all training is paid, and many programs include benefits from day one.

 + Adults switching careers regularly enter welder apprenticeships in Minnesota — there is no age cap, and employers value the maturity and reliability that career changers bring.